KTH-FlowAI/causality-urban-flows/README.md

 ## Example

 An example script (`example.m`) is provided to demonstrate how to use the scripts.
-This script creates two time-varying variables, saves them to a .mat file, and then calculates the transfer entropy between them.
+This script creates five time-varying variables, saves them to a .mat file, and then calculates the transfer entropy between them.
 The results are saved in a folder named "example".

 ## Citation